P-value: Distribution for composite hypothesis

+This definition ensures the complementarity of p-values and alpha-levels: $\alpha = 0.05$ means one only rejects the null hypothesis if the p-value is less than or equal to $0.05$, and the hypothesis test will indeed have a maximum type-1 error rate of $0.05$.

 Usage

 The p-value is widely used in statistical hypothesis testing, specifically in null hypothesis significance testing.
-In this method, before conducting the study, one first chooses a model (the null hypothesis) and the alpha level α (most commonly .05).
+In this method, before conducting the study, one first chooses a model (the null hypothesis) and the alpha level α (most commonly 0.05).
 After analyzing the data, if the p-value is less than α, that is taken to mean that the observed data is sufficiently inconsistent with the null hypothesis for the null hypothesis to be rejected.
 However, that does not prove that the null hypothesis is false.
 The p-value does not, in itself, establish probabilities of hypotheses.
 Rather, it is a tool for deciding whether to reject the null hypothesis.